Endava/cats/README.md

 [![Code Smells](https://sonarcloud.io/api/project_badges/measure?project=cats&metric=code_smells)](https://sonarcloud.io/dashboard?id=cats)

 # Overview
-By using a simple and minimal syntax, with a flat learning curve, CATS enables you to generate hundreds of API tests within seconds.
+By using a simple and minimal syntax, with a flat learning curve, CATS enables you to generate hundreds of API tests within seconds with coding effort.
 All tests cases are **generated at runtime** based on a pre-defined set of **48 Fuzzers**.
 The Fuzzers cover different types of testing like: negative testing, boundary testing, structural validations, security and even functional testing.

 <div align="center">